kinoshita-lab/shiftregister_switchscanner/README.md

-# 74HC165 Shift Register Switch Scanner for Aruino-ish environment
+# 74HC165 Shift Register Switch Scanner for Arduino-ish environment
 A Header-only switch scanner with configurable parameters.
 Commonly used with Kinoshita Laboratory's products.

 ## Features